 We all took antimalarials throughout our time in Africa.
 Although deemed controversial as many people report side effects, we opted for Larium for a number of reasons.
 Firstly, research showed us that for young children it has a higher resistance to malaria and Daddy Lynn and I had taken it many times before without complications.
 Plus, it’s only taken weekly, rather malarone which is taken daily.
 If there is a history of mental health problems, then it’s advised not to take Larium.
 However, we suggest discussing your options with a medical travel expert.

 The boys never knew that they were taking Larium as we crushed the tablet into Nutella and put it on a biscuit for them to eat.

 Playing on the shores of Lake Malawi

-Did you need lots of vaccinations?
+Did you need lots of vaccinations for Africa?

 Prior to this trip, we were living in India.
 We were therefore all up to date on vaccinations and did not require any additional ones for Africa.
 Please consult your medical practitioner for advice on vaccinations.
 However, standard ones are diphtheria, polio and tetanus (combined booster), typhoid, hepatitis A, cholera and rabies.

 What if someone got injured?